 - Early Childhood.

-Notices of unfilled sector council vacancies will be posted here.
+Notices of unfilled sector council vacancies will be posted below.

 AEU Victoria's annual Branch Conference is the union's key decision-making forum, setting union policy and direction for the coming year.
 It is held in Term 3* each year.

-Delegates have been nominated from the schools, TAFE, early childhood and adult provision sectors.
-The deadline for nominations was 12pm, Monday March 6.
-View the nomination form here.
+Delegates are nominated from the schools, TAFE, early childhood and adult provision sectors.
+See here for Branch Conference date.

 The AEU is governed by its rules, which determine the regulation and authority of the union's decision-making bodies and of individuals within the AEU.
-The Rules of the Union are subject to the provisions of the relevant legislation.
-Find them here.
+The AEU Rules are subject to the provisions of the relevant legislation.
+You can find the AEU Rules, including the resignation rule (Federal Rule 17) here.

 We will post any applications we make for changes to branch rules here.